seahawks97/PasswordGenAnalyzer/README.md

 2. Characters: See all characters with a chosen number of appearances.
 3. Percent: See the percentage of times a character has appeared.
 4. List All: Neatly print all characters & their values ("x" has been used n times).
-5. General Stats: Finds the median, mean/average, and standard deviation of character frequency.
-6. Minimum: Finds the character(s) generated the least amount of times.
-7. Maximum: Finds the character(s) generated the most amount of times.
+5. General Stats: Finds the total number of characters generated, number of unique characters generated, expected and actual averages, variance, standard deviation, highest and lowest frequency of characters generated, and which characters have been generated the maximum and minimum number of times.
+6. Graph: Creates a bar graph of number of characters that have been generated.
+How to read the graph: The bars at a decimal number are read as the lower number.
+For example, if a bar from 2-3 has a height of 4, that means 4 characters have been generated 2 times.